Stat Trek

 Instructions: To find the answer to a frequently-asked question, simply click on the question.

-The t distribution calculator accepts two statistics as input: a t score or a sample mean.
-Choose the option that is easiest.
+The t-distribution calculator accepts two statistics as input: a t-score or a sample mean.
+Choose the option that works for you.
 Here are some things to consider.

 What are degrees of freedom?